Archdiocese of Santa Fe: Early years

 The history of Catholicism in New Mexico began in the early 17th century, with the arrival of the Spanish settlers.
 Spanishs conquistadors had passed through the region in search of gold and silver as early as 1527.
 However, there were no Spanish settlements until 1598, when the explorer Juan de Oñate arrived from New Spain with 500 Spanish settlers in present-day Santa Fe.

 De Oñate was accompanied by ten Franciscan priests who built the first Spanish missions in New Mexico.
 By 1608, the Franciscans had converted over 7,000 Puebloans to Catholicism.
 The Franciscans in 1610 constructed the San Miguel Mission in Santa Fe with labor provided by Tlaxcalans from Mexico.
 It is considered one of the oldest churches in the United States.

 While they attended mass and followed other Catholic traditions, the Puebloans continued to practice rituals and customs from their own religion.
 The Franciscans attempted to outlaw the use of entheogenic drugs in Puebloan religious ceremonies and seized Puebloan masks, prayer sticks, and effigies.

-During the 1650's, the Spanish governor of New Mexico, Bernardo López de Mendizábal, attempted to protect the Puebloans' rights by enforcing labor laws and allowing them to hold their own religious ceremonies.
+During the 1650s, the Spanish governor of New Mexico, Bernardo López de Mendizábal, attempted to protect the Puebloans' rights by enforcing labor laws and allowing them to hold their own religious ceremonies.
 In response, the Franciscans denounced de Mendizábal to the Mexican Inquisition.
 He was removed from office and convicted in Mexico City of heresy.